IHTSDO/snomed-jenkins/docker/README.md

 # Changes once the configuration is transferred—IMPORTANT

-You now need to add this docker machine access to github in your personal github account see [GITHUB authentication](../README.md/#github-authentication)
+* You now need to add this docker machine access to github in your personal github account see [GITHUB authentication](../README.md/#github-authentication)

 From now on keep a safe copy of the `${SNOMED_DATA}/jenkins_home/.ssh` folder.
 If you rebuild the docker image, just copy this back and access will be restored.
+Basically keep the `.ssh` folder safe, it contains the private and public keys, which you have created and shared with github.

 * You have to change the URL in the config to point to your local machine:
 ```shell